 - Small umbrella

 Sound like a lot?
-I actually still have some wiggle room!
+I actually still had some wiggle room!

 Like a Boy Scout, I like to live by a “be prepared” motto.
-Also, I don't really want to have to buy anything abroad!
+(Also, I don't really like to have to buy anything abroad!)

 - My Kindle